 i was looking through some vintage dodger dupes recently, and i stopped when i got to the 1965

-topps cards of well traveled reliever bob miller. not only does miller look like he aged several years between the times that those photos were taken, i also noticed on the back of each card, topps mentions that the dodgers acquired miller for two players. here's the back of his 1965 card:
+and 1966 topps cards of well traveled reliever bob miller. not only does miller look like he aged several years between the times that those photos were taken, i also noticed on the back of each card, topps mentions that the dodgers acquired miller for two players. here's the back of his 1965 card:

 and here's the back of his 1966 card: